anniegiang/fab-client/README.md

 #### Features:

 - View messages and comments from artists and groups
+- Send messages

 #### Not supported:

 - Purchasing points
-- Images in messages
+- Unable to see images in messages

 ## Pre-reqs

 - npm
+- Your FAB `userid` and `acesstoken`

+# How to get your FAB `userid` and `accesstoken`

+In order to use this client, you will need to know your FAB `userid` and `accesstoken`.
+This information is located in the _HTTP request headers_.
-- Your Fab `userid` and `acesstoken` (located in the HTTP request header).
-Use a proxy to inspect the network traffic.
+To see the request headers, use a proxy to inspect the network traffic.
+On iOS and Android, there are apps that let you inspect network traffic.

 ## Run locally